32. Is PTSD Inevitable after an Amputation?

 More About PTSD and its Effect

 Another aspect of PTSD is its generalization to avoidance, panic attacks, and phobias.
 After your car crash, you avoid getting near the place of the accident.
 This fear may spread to not being able to drive or even ride in a car.
-It is easy for this fear to make it hard to cross the street or being near cars in a parking lot.
+It is easy for this fear to make it hard to cross the street or be near cars in a parking lot.
 When using a walker there may be an irrational fear of falling and an uncomfortable desire to not stand up for any length of time.
 This extends to not wanting to wear your prosthesis once it is fitted properly.
 Unless faced courageously, this can cause significant regression in regaining your mobility.
 In my case, the fear of falling down was almost overwhelming.
 I had to come to realize that I did everything I could to avoid falling again.

 Repression, or the intentional blockage of memories associated with a past event or experience, is also a symptom of PTSD.
 The patient may destroy pictures or memorabilia of a time in their life or attempt to distract themselves by becoming absorbed into work.
 Not wanting to have any reminders of life before amputation is a way to avoid the current reality.